 Variety of tomatoes, as much as desired, sliced

 Place half of the peaches in the bowl of the food processor and purée.
 Set aside the rest of the peaches.
-Add the balsamic vinegar, garlic, brown sugar, pepper and salt and pulse to combined.
+Add the balsamic vinegar, garlic, brown sugar, pepper and salt and pulse to combine.
 Add the olive oil and blend.
 Transfer to a bowl and stir in the rest of the cubed peaches and the chiffonade of fresh basil.

 To assemble, arrange tomato slices on a platter.
 Season with salt and pepper, to taste.
 Whisk the dressing and drizzle on top of the tomatoes, to taste.
 Garnish with more basil.
 Serve immediately.